 What is ‘Going natural’?

-What does it mean to go natural?
 Going natural simply means that you are restoring your hair back from the chemically altered texture to its original unaltered state.
 The chemicals applied to the hair alters the natural hair texture by straightening the curls.

 Most women decide to go for the Big Chop when making this transition.
 This is considered the easiest way to start, but because most women don’t like the thought of having short hair, they end up changing their minds and continuing with relaxed hair.
 Others opt to slowly let their hair grow and end up cutting out the relaxed sections.